 If you don’t have a library card, get one!
-It is a priceless asset to any homeschool.
+It is a priceless homeschool essential.

 I found out pretty quickly that my teaching style requires me to draw everything out to explain it….and blessedly my kids are visual learners!

-I constantly use it to explain science concepts, break down math problems, and sound out words.
+I constantly use it to explain science concepts, break down math problems, display copy work, and sound out words.

 There is something about making everything big on a white board that really works for all of us.

 Just this week, I used it to teach how the scale of a map works.
-We measured room and furniture dimensions, and then drew a map of my kids’ room on the white board.
-I had to use the board because computer paper would have been too small.
+We measured a room and furniture dimensions and then drew a map of my kids’ room on the white board.

 My oldest also loves to mix things up and take her spelling tests by writing the words out on the whiteboard.
 My younger 2 love to draw pictures on it while I read aloud.